≪ Go to our review of Four Season Tents

 All Hilleberg double wall tents pitch from the outside first.
 Their inner tents are suspended from the pole structure and outer tent.
 This design is faster to set up than most double wall tents that pitch inner tent first.
 It also helps to keep the inner tent drier.

 The Nammatj has two poles that insert into reinforced sleeves.
 Slide them in, secure each with an adjustable strap, then stake the front into the wind, then the rear, then the other tie-outs.
-After a bit of practice one person can have the tent pitched in less than two minutes.
-In calm conditions it's possible to pitch the tent with only the four corner points, which is extremely quick.
+After a bit of practice, one person can have the tent pitched in less than two minutes.
+In calm conditions, it's possible to pitch the tent with only the four corner points, which is extremely quick.
 The Nammatj is also reasonably easy to pitch in high winds by yourself.
 The pole sleeves and quick-adjust guy lines make the Nammatj dramatically faster to set up than two-person dome tents such as the Mountain Hardwear Trango 2 and North Face Mountain 25.
 However, the tent is not easy to pitch in very rocky terrain or on rock slabs, locations where self-supporting or freestanding dome tents go up faster and easier.
-See the video at the bottom of this page for pitching instructions.

 Tunnel tents offer the ultimate blend of comfort and strength.
 The Nammatj has steep walls and a spacious interior; it is more comfortable than dome tents that have low angle walls.
 For example, the Nammatj is much more comfortable than the company's Jannu, which has only a small area in which to sit up.
 The critical difference here is the Nammatj's flat roof and relatively steep side walls, which dramatically increase interior volume and make the tent less claustrophobic.